 If you are in the process of obtaining your REAL ID, it might take longer than you expect.
 After all, most paperwork processes involving the government take more time than you might initially think.
 Unfortunately, receiving your REAL ID could lead to travel delays.

 The good news is that you can use your passport as an alternative form of ID.
-If you have a passport, that puts less of a time crunch on getting your REAL ID squared away.
+If you have a passport, that puts less of a time crunch on getting your REAL ID squared away and may help you save money on travel in the meantime.

 5. Opportunity costs